project-tsurugi/tsurugidb/docs/sql-features.md

 * when `<fixed-length>` is omitted, it is considered as `1`
 * when `<varying-length>` is omitted, it is considered as `*`
 * `*` in `<varying-length>` means the maximum length of the type
-* `WITH TIME ZONE` is currently limited support, it is always considered as UTC time zone

 ----
 note: